petechd/eq-questionnaire-schemas/style_guide.md

 # Jsonnet Style Guide
-This style guide documents how we want to handle Jsonnet files when building questionnaire schemas with consistency.
+This style guide documents how we want to handle Jsonnet files when building the schemas with consistency.
 For more general principles and styling rules, go to [Databricks repository](https://github.com/databricks/jsonnet-style-guide#databricks-jsonnet-guide).
 ## Folder structure
 - The following structure is used: